janssen-io/foundry-github-workflow/README.md

 Pushing those changes should update the existing release with `my-module.zip` in the list of assets.

+> NB: The attached source code on the release will **not** be updated and the tag will **not** be moved in your repository.
+> However, when you download attached `module.json`, you will see it is indeed updated. 😀

 ## Bonus: Creating a separate release for every version
 It is often useful to provide older versions too, in case users want to revert or if you need it for testing purposes.